Guardian Lion Links

-Information about stone lions (lion dogs, shiisa, foo dogs) as well as koma-inu can be found at the sites below.
-The most detailed and interesting background on stone lions in the Orient can be found at Shisa Travelogue - four multi-page sections on the history and meaning of stone lions!
-If you're interested in exploring further, there is a book by Elsie Mitchell which is reviewed here: The Lion-Dog of Buddhist Asia.
+Information about guardian lions (lion dogs, shiisa, foo dogs) as well as koma-inu can be found at the sites below.
+If you're interested in exploring further, there is a book by Elsie Mitchell: The Lion-Dog of Buddhist Asia.

 Suggestions for additional links are welcome, but no commercial sites, please, unless they have something original to offer.
 (This page of links is offered as further information for visitors.
 If you're looking for photos of a variety of Chinese stone lions, the best resource is still this site itself).